forwarder1121/forwarder1121/README.md

+Below is the updated README section in Markdown with the added information that the Konkuk University Statistics Competition was held in November 2024:

+---

 ## Awards & Achievements

 ### MADUV Challenge 2025 – 3rd Place
 **Overview:**
-The MADUV Challenge 2025 called for models to classify mice as either wild-type or ASD models based on high-frequency ultrasound vocalizations.
-In this challenge, state-of-the-art speech and signal processing techniques were employed to analyze complex audio data.
+The MADUV Challenge 2025 invited researchers to develop models that classify mice as either wild-type or ASD models based on high-frequency ultrasound vocalizations.
+Advanced signal processing techniques were used to handle complex audio data.

 **My Contribution:**
-- **Swin Transformer Implementation:** Leveraged a Swin Transformer model to perform robust image classification on mel-spectrogram representations of the ultrasound data.
+- **Swin Transformer Implementation:** Applied a Swin Transformer for effective classification on mel-spectrogram representations of the ultrasound data.
-- **Mel-Spectrogram Conversion Pipeline:** Developed an end-to-end pipeline to convert raw ultrasound vocalizations into mel-spectrograms, enabling effective feature extraction and model training.
+- **Mel-Spectrogram Conversion Pipeline:** Developed an end-to-end pipeline to convert raw ultrasound vocalizations into mel-spectrograms for robust feature extraction.
+- **Achievement:** Secured **3rd Place** in the challenge.

-For more information, visit the [MADUV Challenge website](https://www.maduv.org/).
+For more details, visit the [MADUV Challenge website](https://www.maduv.org/).

+---

+### Konkuk University Statistics Competition – 3rd Place (November 2024)
+**Overview:**
+Participated in a Statistics Competition organized by the Department of Statistics at Konkuk University in November 2024.

+**Achievement:**
+- Awarded **3rd Place** for outstanding performance in statistical analysis and problem-solving.

 ---